The hassle of the painting process is a struggle that is well known to homeowners, landlords, and their friends and family alike.

 The attraction here is incredibly strong which heavily reduces the likelihood that any sort of bubbles will form, or peeling can occur.

-What truly sets electrostatic paints apart is a combination between these attractive qualities and the repulsive qualities between the paint molecules themselves.
+What truly sets electrostatic paints apart is a combination between these attractive qualities and the repulsive qualities of the paint molecules themselves.

 Of course, the paint molecules are intrinsically attracted to the wall due to the stark difference between the charge of their molecules.